SirJson/commandspec/README.md

-# Too big 2 fail commandspec
+# tb2f_commandspec

+Like commandspec minus "failure"

-Simple modification of the original commandspec.
-I removed failure from the dependencies because I don't see any reason why my application needs to indirectly depend on it as well.
-And I updated the version numbers in Cargo.toml.
+* I removed failure from the dependencies because I don't see any reason why my application needs to indirectly depend on it as well.
+* I updated all other dependencies
+* I simplified the error handling.
+It might now not be as fancy as failure but if you don't want to depend on it here you go.

+> tb2f means too big too fail.

+> Also remember just because I prefer not to use failure doesn't mean the original comspec is bad.
+I provide just another option.

 That's it folks!
+I leave the old readme blow almost as it is because the API didn't change.

 ---